Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and won one of those contests.
+- The Red Sox have played as the favorite in three of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Red Sox and their opponents are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Red Sox and their opponents have combined to hit the over three times.

 - The Red Sox have not played a game with a spread over their last 10 outings.